 With a hard reline it is most likely that the denture will need to be sent to a dental lab where the final step in the process is completed, which is applying the acrylic underside.
 It usually takes 1-2 days to get the denture back from the lab, depending on their workload.

 You can watch the following video to see how the soft reline procedure goes:

 How much should a denture reline cost?

 The cost of a denture reline is going to vary, depending on:

 - The amount the dental office charges for their office visit and time spent

 - Whether or not complete dentures are relined, or just one

 - Lab costs, if applicable

 Based on these variables, the cost of a reline can cost anywhere from $400 to $600.
-A visit to the dentist will allow them to examine the patient and provide a firm price.
 Denture hard reline costs tends to be higher than soft relines.
 You'll need to visit a dentist near you for an examination to get a firm price.
 Check out our guide to free dentures and denture repair here.